Need to make your prints look super smooth? Or perhaps you just want rid of those layer lines to make your print look more 'factory finished'?

 3. Keep working up the sizes, from 400 to 600, then to 800 and upwards.
 Don't miss out steps when you get to 2000.

 The technique to polish your prints is simple.
 Get a soft cotton cloth, and apply a small amount of liquid polish.
 Then apply to your 3D print surface in small circles until all the polish is rubbed into the surface.

-Just get an unused area of your cloth, without any polish on and go back over the area you've just worked on to buff up to a shine.
+Just get an unused area of your cloth, without any polish on, and go back over the area you've just worked on to buff it up to a shine.
 And that's it.

 Here's a before and after reminder on the technique: